scothew/s3management/lab4/README.md

  ![Copy Version1](../images/4-versioning-4.png)

 5. Navigate back to folder "lab4/version1" and choose Actions "Paste" to write the contents to the folder.

 6. Click on Versions "Show".
 You will notice that you now have multiple versions of the same file.

  ![Display Versions](../images/4-versioning-5.png)

-Feel free to open both versions of the same file.
+7. Open both versions of the same file.
 The "Latest" will read "This is version 2".
 The "Older" will read "This is version 1".
 If you delete the "Latest" version of a file, it will promote the Older to "Latest".

 This concludes "Versioning".
 Are there any questions?